 When patients, and their families, are dealing with a difficult, serious illness, it’s natural to want the best chances for a full recovery.
 Many people consider complementary and alternative medicine (CAM) treatments in hopes of healing and/or reducing symptoms and side effects.
-But are they safe and/or effective?
 This post provides information on the pros and cons of naturopathy, tai chi and dietary supplements.
-Read the first post for important information on CAM treatments.

-Read my other posts to learn about the pros and cons of additional common CAM treatments:
+And don’t miss my other posts to learn about the pros and cons of these CAM treatments:

 - Acupuncture, Ayurveda & Reiki